diegob1212/BIManalyst_g_24/A5/README.md

 - **Choice of use case:** The freedom to select our focus area (fire & structure) made the learning more personal.
 Although it added complexity, it encouraged autonomy and creativity.
   → Would we prefer less choice?
 Probably not — the open format helped us explore genuine interests.

 - **Number of tools:** The balance was good.
 BPMN.io, Markdown, GitHub, and Python (ifcopenshell) were sufficient.
 Adding more tools might have distracted from the main goal — understanding the **information logic** of BIM.
+Although, it coul be good in the future to add for each focus area some specific tools that will help us even more.

 - **Process & outcomes:** Each assignment (A1–A4) built logically on the previous one, and A3–A4 gave us the confidence to build a functional prototype tool.